 As I turned on the street, I could tell that it was going to take a while to get home.
 There were already cars abandoned that had run off the side of the road—and the snow had been falling less than an hour where I was.
 The problem was that it was as much or more ice than snow and it was quickly accumulating on the roads.

 With the forecasts we had been seeing, you would think that at least some schools would have been cancelled, and some folks smarter than I would have planned ahead and either stayed home from work or school or even stayed AT work until the afternoon.

 That is not what happened.

-Apparently every single person in the metro Atlanta area left where ever they happened to be to drive home ALL AT THE SAME TIME.
+Apparently every single person in the metro Atlanta area left wherever they happened to be to drive home ALL AT THE SAME TIME.
 On icy, snow-covered roads.

 Without snow tires.
 Without 4-wheel drive in most cases.
 Without blankets or boots or any of those items that people who do this sort of thing all the time would have in their cars.